-The best souls have bound up their bruised conscience in empty mysticism and bombastic positivism; swaddled it in pseudo philosophies and parafaiths; poisoned it with drug abuse, pathosex and the compulsive meaninglessness of Prismatic and Wimpish thought.
+The best souls have bound up their bruised conscience in empty mysticism and bombastic positivism; swaddled it in pseudo philosophies and parafaiths; anesthetized it with drug abuse, pathosex and the compulsive meaninglessness of Prismatic and Wimpish thought.

 We’ve read and reread stacks of weapon mentality books and magazines, spent years watching television programming that just underscored our powerlessness and social futility.
 We’ve indulged in “scientific” closed-mindedness, inertial paralysis, post-modern nihilism, groundless fundamentalism and religious faith in the unlikelihood of significant progress.
-We’ve taken flight in personal cool, evasive jokes and refusal to take anything seriously except our carefully fattened ego.
+We’ve taken refuge in personal cool, evasive jokes and refusal to take anything seriously except our carefully fattened ego.
 In desperation, we’ve clung to a succession of addictive denial mechanisms.